Neunerlei/docker-images/docs/nginx.md

 Think of this image as an "orchestrator-in-a-box" for your project.
 You define which services live at which paths, and the proxy automatically builds the correct routing configuration for you.

+## Tags

+Here you can find [all available tags](https://docker.neunerlei.eu/neunerlei-nginx.html) of this image.

 ## Quick Start

 The quickest way to get started is with a `docker-compose.yml` file.
 This example sets up the proxy to route traffic to two backend services: a frontend application at `/` and a backend API at `/api`.